-Our preferences are influenced by emotions and psychological experiences e.g. spending on a credit card e.g. believing that insurance added on to a base product is e.g. buying insurance for peace cheap because the base price is for immediate gratification
+We use decision-making short-cuts when assessing available information e.g. spending on a credit card for immediate gratification e.g. believing that insurance added on to a base product is cheap because the base price is much higher